Skip to content

 The consistency and fairness of the Employee of the Week program usually shine through.
 In case the choice is not consistent and the procedure is not quite transparent, workers may think favoritism takes place, and that consequently lowers morale in the teams.
 Here’s how to make sure fairness is maintained:

-- Let It Be Fun and Entertaining: Choices have to be entertaining-engaging in the spirit of friendly competition.
+• Let It Be Fun and Entertaining: Choices have to be entertaining and engaging in the spirit of friendly competition.
 Maybe an entertaining system for selecting nominees, or some sort of lighthearted, playful challenge in selection could be appropriate.
-Your workers should feel great about a possibility to get the title of Employee of the Week.
+Your workers should feel great about the possibility of getting the title of Employee of the Week.

 The Positive Impact on Morale and Productivity

-- Improved productivity: Appreciated employees actually work harder.
-The feeling of achievement which may follow such events as naming an Employee of the Week spurs them to further put in more effort.
+• Improved productivity: Appreciated employees work harder.
+The feeling of achievement that may follow such events as naming an Employee of the Week spurs them to further put in more effort.
 Recognized employees usually are focused on work and are generally productive.

 Case Studies of Successful Programs

-- Krispcall: Job satisfaction scores for staff increased 30 percent after the induction of the Employee of the Week program on a weekly basis.
+• KrispCall: Job satisfaction scores for staff increased 30 percent after the induction of the Employee of the Week program every week.
 In general, the workforce became far more forthcoming with comments and suggestions, willing to support other departments, and even taking part in further training.

 It builds an environment that not only complements productivity but also job satisfaction, and finally retention if the employees are recognized through different employee-of-the-week programs.
 The bottom line is simple: employee recognition offers a committed and productive workforce.